PupilTong/CS611/TerminalUIEngine/readme.md

 property: property1

-Render will iterate the property1 and use the style setting in the `element token`v to all lines.
+Render will iterate the property1 and use the style set in the `element token` to all lines.

-If you have more than one multiline block in one line, The render will iterater them together until all property's iterators don't have more elements.
-Render will try to use less lines to do the iterations.
-If the length of blocks are different, render wont add blanks automaticlly.
+If you have more than one multiline block in one line, The render will iterator them together until all property's iterators don't have more elements.
+Render will try to use fewer lines to do the iterations.
+If the length of blocks is different, render won't add blanks automatically.
 See `min` to keep your view pattern.

-### Singleline Block
+### Single-line Block
 ```
 <{{property1}},color=(color)>
 ```

 property: color

-Render will get the first result of color property's iterator.
+Render will get the first result of the color property's iterator.

 ### Iteration token
 ```